*Updated January 30, 2020

 Generally, the interest rates on private loans are based on the strength of your credit score or history, so a credit check is required.
 The better your credit score or history, the lower the risk you pose to lenders and the more advantageous the rate you get.

 In contrast, the interest rates on federal student loans generally are not contingent on your credit score or history.
 Borrowers of the same type of federal student loans get the same interest rate.
-Keep in mind, however, that federal Direct PLUS loans (for graduate and professional students and for parents of dependent undergraduate students) do require a credit check.
+Keep in mind, however, that federal Grad PLUS (for graduate and professional students) and Parent PLUS loans (for parents of dependent undergraduate students) do require a credit check.

 Also, interest for private student loans accrues while borrowers are still in school.
 In contrast, the federal government pays the interest on subsidized federal loans while a student is still enrolled in school, in deferment, or under a “grace period.”
 Interest on unsubsidized federal loans, however, accrues while students are still enrolled.